-Configure DUT to send out each of the HEV formats indicated in both the CDF and in Table 3-9, one at a time until all are tested.
+Configure DUT to send out each of the HEV formats indicated in both the CDF and in Table 3-8, one at a time until all are tested.

+If CDF_AVI_SUPPORT is YES, then:

 If the AVI and VSIF are not coming from the DUT at least once every 2 fields, then FAIL.

 Examine the AVI and VSIF data.
 If they do not match the video mode being sent, then FAIL.